Skip to content

 Other less frequent signs include dilation of the esophagus which can cause regurgitation of food and difficulty swallowing, as well as muscle spasms and difficulty walking.

 Hypothyroidism in dogs is typically caused by damage to the thyroid gland.
 The most common cause is lymphocytic thyroiditis.
-This is thought to be an autoimmune condition that causes the dog's body to attack it's own thyroid.
-The cause of this is unknown, but genetics are thought to play a role.
+This is an autoimmune condition that causes the dog's body to attack its own thyroid, the cause of which is unknown but may be partially due to genetics.
 Although autoimmune thyroiditis can start to develop as early as 2 to 5 years of age, dogs with this condition can appear normal for years before becoming hypothyroid at a later date (typically between the ages of 4 and 10).

-One way to check if your dog is predisposed to this condition is to test for autoantibodies.
+One way to check if your dog is predisposed to this condition is to get a vet to test for autoantibodies.
 Development of autoantibodies at any time in the dog’s life is a good indication that the dog has a genetic predisposition to developing the disease later on.

-The second most common cause is idiopathic thyroid gland atrophy.
-This is when the thyroid tissue is replaced by fatty tissue.
+The second most common cause is idiopathic thyroid gland atrophy, which is when the thyroid tissue is replaced by fatty tissue.
 This condition is poorly understood, but what is known is that these two causes account for about 95% of all hypothyroidism in dogs.
 The other 5% are typically a result of rare conditions including cancer.

 IS MY DOG AT RISK?